cifanip/high-performance-computing/cases/03_orbital_collisions/index.md

 ## 1. Problem setup

 The orbital collision problem can be stated in classical mechanics as an initial value problem.
 The objective is to determine whether the trajectories of a pair of spatial objects will intersect in a given time horizon.
+A reasonable model is....

+If the problem were fully deterministic, one could for example evolve the equation of motion of point partciles